moxl-420/ESP-Temperature-InfluxDB-Monitor/README.md

 D1 Mini Temp and influxdb Display

 Connects to WIFI, gets Time from NTP, Gets info from InfluxDB and displays it on screen.

+Can display data from BME and from InfluxDB querry.
+Can prettymuch display any value, but for ease of setup.
+I kept it basic

 Script made by MoxL  - V0.4

 # Needed: